setir5/rsschool-cv/cv.md

-Поліщук Станіслав
+Polishchuk Stanislav

-0688288644 - номер телефона, Polishchuk1stas@gmail.com, - емайл
+Contact info: 0688288644 - Phone number Polishchuk1stas@gmail.com, - Email

-Хочу научится програмированию и уметь писать сайтьі
+I want to learn how to code and be able to make a website

-опьіта не имею, но интересуюсь разньіми материалами для изучения програмирования Javascrypt; также хочу изучить Typescrypt
+I got no experience, but i read some info about Javascrypt; I am also curious about Typescrypt and wish to learn it too

-один из кодов на сайте codewars на котором я немного учился Javascript, мой никнейм там : Setir5
+One of the tasks on codewars, a site where i learned a bit about Javascript, my nickname there: Setir5

-имя задания на сайте: Training JS #7: if..else and ternary operator
+The name of this task is: Training JS #7: if..else and ternary operator

 function saleHotdogs(n){
   if (n<5) {